kayleechoate/ECEN403_team1_radiation.resillient.logic.circuit/README.md

 Week (10/30-11/03):
 - Research on radiation testing
 - Determined how to simulate effect of radiation during board testing (AC pulse, prolonged DC charge)
 - Received PCBs
 - Received parts from Digikey and picked up transistors from Sandia
 - Began soldering

     Nomar:
-    - Received PCB on 11/1
+    - Received PCB
+    - Upon arrival and inspection, 4 out of the 6 transistors had their pads mirrored in Altium Designer to create a symmetrical design which resulted in the physical transistor pads not aligning with the mirrored pads on the PCB
+    - Began working on a new design that does not require the transistor pads to be mirrored, instead only rotated
+    - Restarting PCB allowed for smarter and more calculated placement of components based on previous mistakes
     - Received parts

     Kaylee: